ch-sa/labelCloud/README.md

 should be labeled with the current class.

 The resulting labels will be stored as `*.bin` files inside `labels/segmentation/`.
-Each `*.bin` file contains an array of shape of (number of points, ) with dtype `np.int8` and each entry represents the index of the label of the corresponding points in the original point cloud.
+Each `*.bin` file contains an array with the shape of (number of points, ) with dtype `np.int8`.
+Each entry represents the index of the label of the corresponding point in the original point cloud.

 ## Import & Export Options
-labelCloud is built for a versatile use and aims at supporting all common point cloud file formats and label formats for storing 3D bounding boxes.
+labelCloud is built for a versatile use and aims at supporting all common point cloud file and label formats for storing 3D bounding boxes.
 The tool is designed to be easily adaptable to multiple use cases.
 The welcome dialog will ask for the most common parameters (mode, classes, export format).